mu-mega-bots/level/information/transparency.md

 # Transparency
-### Last Edited 1:38AM Eastern Standard Time (New York) | 11/10/2024
+### Last Edited 12:34AM Eastern Standard Time (New York) | 11/22/2024

 # Why we don't delete information
-We use user id, channel id, server id, etc because either they are temporaily stored or used to provide support in the case support is required.
+We use user id, channel id, server id, etc because either they are required to provide the service and no sensitive data is stored.

-## Have a question, need support, or anything else regarding `Announcements`?
+## Have a question, need support, or anything else regarding `Level`?
-use `a!help` and join our Support Server
+use `l!help` and join our Support Server

 [View Terms](terms.md) | [View Privacy](privacy.md)